 Signs of Arthritis in Dogs

-Arthritis develops differently in each dog, but there are a handful of common symptoms that dogs display when they are suffering from arthritis that may alert their owners that they need medical care.
+Arthritis develops differently in each dog, but there are a handful of common symptoms of arthritis in dogs that display when they are suffering from arthritis that may alert their owners that they need medical care.
 Below are some of the most common signs that a dog is suffering from arthritis:

 - Licking, chewing, or biting the affected area